-When looked at this way, in 2012 West Virginia's spending ranked lower than 32 states at \$8,887 per resident.
-West Virginia also ranks below the national average on per capita spending on corrections and K-12 education and ranked above the national average on per capita spending for higher education.8
+When looked at this way, in 2016 West Virginia's spending ranked lower than 29 states at \$9,874 per resident.
+The U.S. state average in 2016 was \$10,843.
+West Virginia also ranked below the national average on per capita spending on corrections and K-12 education and ranked above the national average on per capita spending for higher education.